davidan1981/rubybreaker/README.md

 method or block argument types because of their contra-variance characteristic.
 Please refer to the section *Subtyping*.

+### Or Type

+Any above types can be "or"ed together, using `||`, to represent an object that can be either one or the other.
+It _does_ not represent an object that has to be both (which is not supported by RubyBreaker).

+### Optional Argument Type and Variable-Length Argument Type

+Another useful features of Ruby are the optional argument type and the variable-length argument type.
+The former represents an argument that has a default value (and therefore does not have to be provided).
+The latter represents zero or more arguments of the same type.
+These are denoted by suffices, `?` and `*`, respectively.

 ### Block Type

 One of the Ruby's prominent features is the block argument.
 It allows